Islam in Turkey

-Islam is the most practiced religion in Turkey.
+Islam is by far the most practiced religion in Turkey.
+Most Turkish people are Sunni Muslims, and most of them belong to the Hanafi school of jurisprudence.
+Smaller numbers belonging to the Alevi, Ja'fari and Alawite minorities.
 The established presence of Islam in the region that now constitutes modern Turkey dates back to the later half of the 11th century, when the Seljuks started expanding into eastern Anatolia.

-According to the government, 99.8% of the Turkish population is Muslim since traditional non-Muslim ethnic groups of Turkey (such as Jews, Armenians and Greeks) don't consist more than 0.2%, although some surveys give a slightly lower estimate of 96.2%, with the most popular school of thought (maddhab) being the Hanafi school of Sunni Islam (about 90% of the overall Muslim denominations).
-The remaining Muslim sects forming about 9% of the overall Muslim population consist of Alevis, Ja'faris (representing 1%) and Alawites (with an estimated population of around 1 million) which is about 1% of the overall Muslim population in Turkey.There are also a minority of Sufi and non-denominational Muslims.
+While official records indicate the population of Turkey to be 99.8% Muslim, most surveys estimate the percentage to be around 85 to 95%.

+The Hanafi school of fiqh (maddhab) of Sunni Islam makes up about 90% of the Muslim population, with the remaining Muslim sects consisting of Alevis (close to 10%), Ja'faris (representing 1%) and Alawites (with an estimated population of around 500,000 to 1 million, or about 1%).
+With a sizeable part of population being Cultural Muslims, there is also a minority of Sufi and non-denominational Muslims.

-According to religiosity poll conducted in Turkey in 2019 by OPTİMAR, 89.5% of the population identifies as Muslim, 4.5% believed in God but did not belong to an organized religion, 2.7% were agnostic, 1.7% were atheist, 0.5% belonged to other religions, and 1.1% did not give an answer.
+Whether "Turkish Islam" is more "moderate and pluralistic" compared to other Islamic societies is disputed, with majority consensus claiming this to be true.
+Given the fact that the state constitution not containing any references to Islam, the alcohol consumption being prevalent and furthermore, instead of promoting religious activities; there was a state-imposed ban on Islamic attire and restrictions on religious activities until late 2010s.
+Though some others arguing it is not valid, pointing the fact that some elements of the society are hardliners.

 History

-Islamic empires
+Seljuks and initial history

 During the Muslim conquests of the 7th and early 8th centuries, Arab armies established the Islamic Empire.
+The Umayyad Caliphate continued the spread of Islam.
 The Islamic Golden Age was soon inaugurated by the middle of the 8th century by the ascension of the Abbasid Caliphate and the transfer of the capital from Damascus to Baghdad.

 The later period saw initial expansion and the capture of Crete (840).
 The Abbasids soon shifted their attention towards the East.
 During the later fragmentation of the Abbasid rule and the rise of their Shiite rivals the Fatimids and Buyids, a resurgent Byzantium recaptured Crete and Cilicia in 961, Cyprus in 965, and pushed into the Levant by 975.
 The Byzantines successfully contested with the Fatimids for influence in the region until the arrival of the Seljuk Turks who first allied with the Abbasids and then ruled as the de facto rulers.

-In 1068 Alp Arslan and allied Turkoman tribes recaptured many Abbasid lands and even invaded Byzantine regions, pushing further into eastern and central Anatolia after a major victory at the Battle of Manzikert in 1071.
+In 1068, Alp Arslan and allied Turkoman tribes recaptured many Abbasid lands and even invaded Byzantine regions, pushing further into eastern and central Anatolia after a major victory at the Battle of Manzikert in 1071.
 The disintegration of the Seljuk dynasty resulted in the rise of subsequent, smaller, rival Turkic kingdoms such as the Danishmends, the Sultanate of Rum, and various Atabegs who contested the control of the region during the Crusades and incrementally expanded across Anatolia until the rise of the Ottoman Empire.